Scams Awareness

 Think Jessica

 Are you aware of 'Think Jessica'? - Telford & Wrekin Council Trading Standards support work carried out by Think Jessica to raise awareness of scams.
 We have copies of the Think Jessica “Don’t fall for a Scam” booklet which gives information on the tricks that scammers use and how to keep safe.
-These are available at libraries and community centres in Telford.
+These are available at community centres in Telford.
 If your organisation would like copies of this booklet please get in touch tsduty@telford.gov.uk.

 Trading Standards Accredited